 For course information, please call the Indigenous Resource Centre at 613-969-1913, ext.
 2250 or email Deiana Gonyea at email@example.com.

 - Graduates may be awarded direct entry into the Carpentry and Renovation Techniques/Technician program at Loyalist.

-- The skills you acquire may also assist in obtaining licences and accreditations such as Red Seal.
+- The skills you acquire may also assist in obtaining licences and accreditation such as Red Seal.

 How much will it cost?

 - Tuition is free to those accepted into the program.